 Reach for this book when your child seems to go from zero to one hundred in an instant, struggling to contain explosive emotions like anger or anxiety.
 It provides a non-judgmental framework for children who feel their emotions physically, often described as a 'big fizz' or an overwhelming surge that is hard to control.
 The story validates that having intense feelings is not 'bad' behavior, but rather a sign of a sensitive system.
 Appropriate for preschoolers through early elementary schoolers, this book is particularly helpful for neurodivergent children or those with sensory processing sensitivities.
 It moves beyond simple identification of feelings to offer concrete, body-based strategies for de-escalation.
 By framing emotions as something to be managed rather than suppressed, it builds a sense of self-efficacy and resilience during those difficult 'big kid' transitions.

-A 4 or 5-year-old child who frequently experiences meltdowns, especially those who may be on the autism spectrum or have ADHD, and who needs a vocabulary to describe their internal 'fizz.'
+A 4 or 5-year-old child who frequently experiences meltdowns and needs a vocabulary to describe their internal 'fizz.'
+This book may be particularly helpful for children who experience sensory sensitivities or have difficulty regulating their emotions.

 This book is best read when the child is calm.
 It should be used to establish a 'peace plan' before the next emotional surge happens.
 Parents should preview the specific breathing exercises to model them during the reading.
 A parent who has just witnessed a public meltdown or is feeling exhausted by their child's high-intensity reactions to small transitions.